What Is The Impact Of Shein’s Fast Fashion?

 Surface Effort

 Shein is, by all accounts, a fast fashion company, which is why I found it so interesting a while ago when I covered some of its social efforts.
-Being mired in controversy, Shein attempted to dive into ESG, outlining in its report how it would be reducing emissions, improve efficiency, and bring finished products to the end user consumers that would prove that their supply chain model could ultimately benefit its garment workers and the local communities they were sourced from.
+Being mired in controversy, Shein attempted to dive into ESG, outlining in its report how it would be reducing emissions, improving efficiencies, and bringing finished products to the end user consumers that would prove that their supply chain model could ultimately benefit its garment workers and the local communities they were sourced from.

 As if that would fix things.